jchatel/quickmail-next-docs/reporting/understanding-the-deliverability-report.md

 - Analyzing the Deliverability Report

-- How can I improve the deliverability of my inbox?
+- How can I improve the deliverability of my email account?

+- Where can I find the consolidated reports?

+- Where are the reports sent?

 ## Why Keep Track of the Deliverability Report?